FunkyC0der/CardMatchGame/README.md

 In this project, I used a DI container (Zenject) and a service-oriented model.
 I wrote the code following the KISS principle and, in my opinion, the most important SOLID principle: Single Responsibility.
 Additionally, I implemented a single entry point approach.

 ## Single entry point
-I used the multiple scene feature to implement this.
-The game must be launched from the Boot scene, which contains its own `BootInstaller` and a small `BootService`.
-This service handles game save loading and then uses the `SceneLoader` service to load the first scene.
-The `SceneLoader` loads either the MainMenu or GameLevel scene using `LoadSceneMode.Additive`.
+The game must be launched from the Boot scene.
+In `ProjectInstaller` I bind `BootService`, it transitions into the initial game state, `BootGameState`.
+It handles all the necessary logic to set up the game and then loads either the `MainMenu` or `GameLevel` scene.

 Additionally, I created a tool editor class called `BootSceneAutoLoader`, which automatically loads the Boot scene if any other scene is opened.